 Buyers love to compare products and services online before making a decision on which one to purchase.

 #6.
-Create some case-study articles
+Create some compelling case-study articles

-For instance, you could create a case study showing how you were able to increase email opt-in conversion rates using some list building plugin you purchased!
+For instance, you could create a case study showing how you were able to increase email opt-in conversion rates using some powerful list building plugin you purchased!

 Your case studies should include –